blazium-engine/blazium-docs/contributing/development/compiling/getting_source.rst

 .. highlight:: shell

-Downloading the Godot source code
+Downloading the Blazium source code
 ---------------------------------

-Before :ref:`getting into the SCons build system <doc_introduction_to_the_buildsystem>` and compiling Godot, you need to actually download the Godot source code.
+Before :ref:`getting into the SCons build system <doc_introduction_to_the_buildsystem>` and compiling Blazium, you need to actually download the Blazium source code.

-The source code is available on `GitHub <https://github.com/godotengine/godot>`__ and while you can manually download it via the website, in general you want to do it via the ``git`` version control system.
+The source code is available on `GitHub <https://github.com/blazium-engine/blazium>`__ and while you can manually download it via the website, in general you want to do it via the ``git`` version control system.